0xflotus/token-core-android/README.md

 }
 ```

 Step 4.
-(Optional) When you wants to debug your app in Android Oreo you shoud add the blow code to your build.gradle.
+(Optional) When you wants to debug your app in Android Oreo you should add the below code to your build.gradle.
 Pls ref to https://issuetracker.google.com/issues/65941637 for more info.
 ```
 android {
     ……